QubesOS/qubes-doc/configuration/resize-disk-image.md

 1. Shrink filesystem on the private disk image.
 2. Then shrink the image.

 Ext4 does not support online shrinking, so can't be done as convenient as image grown.
 Note that we don't want to touch the VM filesystem directly in dom0 for security reasons.
 First you need to start VM without `/rw` mounted.
-One of the possibility is to interrupt its normal startup by adding `rd.break` kernel option:
+One of the possibilities is to interrupt its normal startup by adding `rd.break` kernel option:

 ~~~
 qvm-prefs -s <vm-name> kernelopts rd.break